-Ray J Expresses Doubt After Filing Divorce Papers, But Is Princess Feels Like THIS
+Ray J Expresses Doubt After Filing Divorce Papers, But Princess Love Feels Like THIS

 Ray J Feels “Regret” After Filing Divorce, But Is Princess Says THIS

-Ray J Expresses Doubt After Filing Divorce Papers, But Is Princess Feels Like THIS
+Ray J Expresses Doubt After Filing Divorce Papers, But Princess Love Feels Like THIS

 Ray J filed for a divorce from his wife of four years recently, but was it the right thing to do?
 That’s what the “One Wish” singer is asking himself lately, he says.
 While appearing on “The Real” this week, Ray made it sound like his relationship with Princess Love might actually be reconcilable after all.